bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/data-frameworks.md

 @Nick G (Apple)
  answered:
 There are a few options:
-1. Manually create an object graph, as you say
+1. Manually create an object graph, as you say.
-2. Use an in-project store file to hold a representative data graph you want to work with in your preview
+2. Use an in-project store file to hold a representative data graph you want to work with in your preview.
-3. Interact with your previews to configure data in an in-memory store
+3. Interact with your previews to configure data in an in-memory store.

 Douglas
 For option 1, does manually creating the object graph require passing around the ModelContext or is there a way to just treat models as plain old swift objects? (edited)

 Nick G (Apple)
 Models can exist outside (not bound to) a context, but they are not persistent.

 ----